jasonbayton/rhino_content/support/how-to-set-up-rhino-via-qr-code.md

 </div>

 <div class="callout callout-warning">
-The Rhino team do not supply QR codes for device management.
+The RHINO team do not supply QR codes for device management.
 Speak to your organisation for this.
 </div>